Sinfonia da Requiem: Structure

-The symphony is in three movements played without a break, and a performance usually lasts around 20 minutes.
+The Sinfonia is in three movements played without a break, and a performance usually lasts around 20 minutes.
 Britten's analysis, quoted in the Los Angeles Philharmonic Orchestra's program notes, reads:

 As can be seen from the following examples, two themes provide unity between the movements.
 The first theme is echoed in the second and third movements, in differing tempi.
 In addition, the fourth theme in the second movement is modified as the opening of the third.

 The headings of the three movements are taken from the Roman Catholic Mass for the dead, but the composition has no liturgical associations.
 Britten described the movements respectively as "a slow, marching lament", "a form of Dance of Death" and "the final resolution".
 All its movements have D as their tonal center.